 How to Make This Chocolate “Candy Bar” Chia Joy

 This ain’t my first Chia Pudding rodeo.

 This recipe builds off the tried-and-true template of our popular, basic Chia Seed Pudding recipe.
-I riffed on that blueprint to create this little oasis of chocolate joy – in much the same way that we created our First Watch copycat Chia Pudding recipe, and our yummy Apple Pie Overnight Chia Pudding.
+I riffed on that blueprint to create this little oasis of chocolate joy – in much the same way that we created our First Watch copycat Chia Pudding recipe, our Overnight Chia Pudding, and our yummy Apple Pie Overnight Chia Pudding.